Axway/open-banking-docs/content/en/docs/Validation/openid-certification.md

 For this test you need to have 2 registrered TPPs.

+Make sure you have the following informations from [Central Directory Sandbox](https://web.sandbox.directory.openbankingbrasil.org.br/) for each TPP:

+* BRSEAL – message certificate (cert and key) – used for JWKS .
+* BRCAC – transport certificate – used for MTLS comunication

 Make sure that the 2 test TPPs are configured in APIM:

 * Connect to API Manager UI